 Aromatherapy can be performed by a practitioner, or you can use aromatherapy on your own.
 Aromatherapy is safe, though oils applied to your skin can cause allergic reactions.

 Biofeedback.
 You use your mind to control various body functions, such as heart rate and blood flow, during biofeedback therapy.
 A biofeedback therapist uses an electronic device to monitor a specific body function, such as muscle tension or your heart rate.
-The device uses a beeping sound or a flashing light as cues, for instance to tell you that your heart rate is slowing down or your muscles are becoming more relaxed.
+The device uses a beeping sound or a flashing light as cues, for instance, to tell you that your heart rate is slowing down or your muscles are becoming more relaxed.
 Working with the biofeedback therapist, you learn to control these functions by paying attention to the cues.

 Biofeedback may be helpful in relieving pain in people with cancer.
 Biofeedback is safe when you work with a certified biofeedback therapist.
 With practice, you can learn to do biofeedback on your own.
-Computer programs are also available to help you learn biofeedback.

 Exercise.
 Exercise may help you manage signs and symptoms during and after cancer treatment.
 Gentle exercise, such as walking or swimming, may help relieve fatigue and stress and help you sleep better.